CodeFort: Robust Training for Code Generation Models

 ContraSeq represents the coarsest granularity among the three objectives.
-While ContraSeq is shown to be effective for the goal of MLM by ContraBERT and ContraCode, it may not fully cater to CLM's objective, which involves discriminating representations at a finer level, beyond just sequence representations, to predict the next token in each prefix.
+While ContraSeq is shown to be effective for MLM, it may not fully cater to CLM, which predicts the next token for each prefix and involves discriminating representations at finer levels, e.g., tokens and names.
 Additionally, ContraSeq poses scalability challenges, as it demands a large batch size to compute a meaningful InfoNCE loss.
 This challenge restricts ContraSeq's feasibility to large language models.

-\paragraph{ContraToken} The ContraToken objective operates at the token level, providing a much finer granularity than ContraSeq.
+\paragraph{ContraToken} The ContraToken objective operates at the token level, providing a finer granularity than ContraSeq.
 ContraToken aims to discriminate the representation of each prefix.
 However, as we mentioned in Section~\ref{sec: alp}, directly treating $\bfx_{:i}$ and $\pt{\bfx}_{:i}$ as a positive pair does not work due to the potential sequence length difference between original and perturbed sequences.
 To address this, ContraToken considers two prefixes ending at the same unperturbed token as a positive pair, with other prefix pairs designated as negatives.

 For the $j$-th training example, let $\trpoint{\bfh}{j}_i$ denote the representation of the prefix up to the $i$-th token, and $\trpoint{u}{j}_i$ denote the index of the $i$-th unperturbed token.
-We define ContraToken objective as:
+We define ContraToken objective as: \begin{small}